chandanaraj22/cloud-waf-project/docs/MASTER_ARCHITECTURE.md

 - Integrated with NGINX
 - Inspects HTTP requests and responses
 - Applies predefined and custom security rules
-- Blocks known attack patterns (SQLi, XSS, etc.)
+- Blocks known attack patterns such as SQL injection and XSS

 Blocked traffic is denied immediately.
 Allowed traffic proceeds to the application.